fiolj/sparta/doc/web/Section_python.rst

 In this mode you cannot append optional arguments.
 Again, you may need to prefix this with "sudo".
 In this mode you cannot control which Python is invoked by root.

-Note that if you want Python to be able to load different versions of the SPARTA shared library (see :ref:`this section <python-using>` below), you will need to manually copy files like libsparta_g++.so into the appropriate system directory.
+Note that if you want Python to be able to load different versions of the SPARTA shared library (see :ref:`this section<python-using>` below), you will need to manually copy files like libsparta_g++.so into the appropriate system directory.
 This is not needed if you set the LD_LIBRARY_PATH environment variable as described above.

+.. _python-extending-python:

 ********************************************
 Extending Python with MPI to run in parallel
 ********************************************

 If you wish to run SPARTA in parallel from Python, you need to extend your Python with an interface to MPI.
 This also allows you to make MPI calls directly from Python in your script, if you desire.